 The pair didn’t realise how bad it was until they returned from a mic test to find the door propped open.
 “When they air your room behind your back, you know it’s bad,” jokes Rose.

 Any clues about their upcoming US tour?
 “Expect the unexpected, you might find out a little bit more about us than you already know,” says Rosie.

 “Things will be revealed,” Rosie adds, “whether you like it or not.”

 You only have to be around Rose and Rosie for a few moments to realise their relationship is something special.
-During this interview, Rosie kept fixing Rose’s hair for her, when they speak they bounce off each other, and when one is speaking the other is listening intently.
+During this interview, Rosie keeps fixing Rose’s hair for her, they bounce off each other when they interact, and when one is speaking the other is listening intently.
 Having been together for six years, what’s the secret?